MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Rupture

-• Implant discplacement, malposition, palpability, rippling, ptosis with time, residual ptosis
+• Implant displacement, malposition, palpability, rippling, ptosis with time, and residual ptosis

 • Wound breakdown